M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

 - ***Polymorphism***: A method can have multiple implementations (overriding & overloading).
   - Polymorphism in Java occurs when there are one or more classes or objects related to each other by inheritance capable of doing different things.
   - It is the ability of an object to take many forms.
-Inheritance lets users inherit attributes and methods, and polymorphism uses these methods to perform different tasks.
+Inheritance lets classes inherit attributes and methods, and polymorphism uses these methods to perform different tasks.
 So, the goal is communication, but the approach is different.
     - For instance, a cat class and a dog class both inherit the animal ```sound``` from the Animal superclass.
 However, the cat 'meows' whereas the dog 'barks'.